 Service animals are not pets.
 They are trained and aid their handlers.
 Pets are animals that that are kept for companionship or pleasure.
 Service animals are dogs or miniature horses that are trained to work to benefit an individual with a disability, and emotional support animals are trained companion animals that a medical professional has determined provides a benefit for a person with a disability.

 We have three types of properties that may help you find the best home to accommodate your needs.
 We have pet friendly, no pets, and pet free.

-Our pet friendly properties allow up to three dogs with a non-refundable $150 pet fee per dog.
+Our pet friendly properties allow two to three dogs with a non-refundable $150 pet fee per dog.
 These properties allow service dogs and emotional support animals with no charge.

 Our “no pets” properties do not allow pets but allow service dogs and emotional support animals that provide reliable documentation from a care provider.

 Our pet free properties do not permit any pets on the premises whether it be a pet, service animal, or emotional support animal.
 Some of our owners have severe allergies and medical conditions and having a pet on the premise could be harmful to them and create an undue financial burden.

 Bringing a Service or Support Animal?

 We are always willing to accommodate true service dogs and support animals where possible and pet fees will always be waived for these animals.
 However, we get many people who try to portray their animal as a “service dog” or “emotional support animal” although they do not meet the legal requirements.
 There are currently no websites or organizations that will provide in-mail certifications for service dogs or emotional support animals that can be deemed reliable.